vasily-pavelko/recan/README.md

 ```
 write.csv(seqSim_data, file = "hbv_distance_data")
 ```
 If there are about 20 or 30 sequences in the input file and their names are long, legend element may hide the plot.
-So, to be able to analyze many sequences at once, it's better to use short consice sequence names instead of long ones.
+So, to be able to analyze many sequences at once, it's better to use short concise sequence names instead of long ones.
 Like this:

 ![](plots/short_names.png)